 If you are not already tracking your cycle or want some inspiration for working with the deeper layers of your menstrual cycle, check out my free ebook: The Five Daily Questions – Transform Your Relationship With Your Cycle For More Pleasure & Feminine Flow.

 2. Create new beliefs around your inner wild woman: learn to meet your needs & work with the emotions of the pre-menstrual phase.

 Although you might not carry conscious shame or limiting beliefs around your cycle, most of us have grown up hearing jokes or complaints about PMS.
 We’ve grown used to a society that favors productivity over introspection.
 It is rare to hear women that speak of the power they experience during their premenstrual phase or how they enjoy their emotional nature.

-Use your favorite practices for introspection and connection to connect with your Inner Woman and the deeper wisdom beneath the emotions and feelings that come up for you.
+Use your favorite practices for introspection and connection to connect with your body, self, and the deeper wisdom beneath the emotions and feelings that come up for you.

 3. Turn up your sleep, turn down your stress & turn of the light.

 Persistent stress affects hormones, big time!
 If you are experiencing irritability, moodiness, major cravings or overwhelm with your menstrual cycle, this is the perfect place to start.

 Stress at an earlier stage in your monthly cycle can set the stage for PMS.
 Persistent stress makes it impossible for your body to create just the right amounts and combinations of hormones that it takes to feel good.
 Instead you may be left with too much cortisol, and an imbalanced amount of progesterone vs. estrogen, leaving you with various symptoms of PMS to signal the imbalance.